Azure/enterprise-azureai/README.md

 ### Azure Container Environment

 [Azure Container Environment](https://learn.microsoft.com/en-us/azure/container-apps/environment) allows you to run containerized applications in Azure without having to manage any infrastructure.

+### Azure Cosmos DB

+[Azure Cosmos DB](https://azure.microsoft.com/en-us/services/cosmos-db/) allows you to use a fully managed NoSQL database for modern app development.

+### Azure Key Vault

+[Azure Key Vault](https://azure.microsoft.com/en-us/services/key-vault/) allows you to safeguard cryptographic keys and other secrets used by cloud apps and services.